evannetwork/evannetwork.github.io/doc/why.md

 **Second**, there is a standardized dedicated protocol for business transactions.
 Anyone can do anything within an ethereum blockchain, but if everyone does their own thing and implement their own protocols, interactions between different mutually unknown parties still become problematic, if they don't understand each other, even if there is a basic mutual trust.
 Because everyone in the evan-network uses [DBCP](/dev/dbcp) to describe their contracts and messages, you can know what they do before actually running them or examining the byte code.
 You have a common human-readable language.

-**Most importantly**, evan.network provides libraries and APIs that seamlessly integrate all the different components to allow developers to write their services and applications quickly and safely.
+**Most importantly**, evan.network provides libraries and APIs and services that seamlessly integrate all the different components to allow developers to write their services and applications quickly and safely.
 As an example, not all data can be stored directly in the blockchain for space reasons.
 But we provide an easy to use API to securely reference large data objects in a distributed storage with multiple levels of encryption.
 No need to reinvent the wheel every time this requirement inevitably comes up again.